etticat/kaggle-digit-recognizer/README.md

 This script can be used to predict Digits based on hand-written images.
 It uses training and testdata provided by kaggle.
-It will have multible implementations using different algorithms.
+It will have multible implementations using different algorithms. <br>
+training set size: 42000
+test set size: 28000

 ## Current implementations ##